 Best Science Websites for Teaching Biology

-If you need a template for lab reports, ideas for your biology club, pacing guides or lessons for biology, Pre-AP Biology or AP Biology, this is the place to start.
+If you need a template for lab reports, ideas for your biology club, pacing guides or lessons for biology, Pre-AP Biology, or AP Biology, this is a good place to start.

-In the same vein as Biology Junction, an actual high school teacher developed Biology Corner.
-The layout is visual and Pinterest-esque, and the content is novel and includes curated resources from around the web paired with extra practice and presentations and as well as ready-to-use investigations.
+Developed by a high school teacher, Biology Corner includes curated resources from around the web paired with extra practice and presentations and as well as ready-to-use investigations.

-Sounds odd I know, but this robust site hosted by Stanford University utilizes sea urchins as an engaging entry point to life science concepts ranging from basic biology (introductory microscopy and predator-prey relationships) to university-level curriculum (gene function in embryos).
+Sounds odd, but this robust site hosted by Stanford University utilizes sea urchins as an engaging entry point to life science concepts ranging from basic biology (introductory microscopy and predator-prey relationships) to university-level curriculum (gene function in embryos).

-This site’s evolution lab makes phylogeny and evolutionary history accessible to all students while scaffolding an understanding of the fossil record, the role of DNA in evolution and an introduction to biogeography.
-Your students can also play the role of a molecular engineer by solving RNA folding puzzles (shown above).
-Bookmark this one!
+This site’s evolution lab makes phylogeny and evolutionary history accessible to all students while scaffolding an understanding of the fossil record, the role of DNA in evolution, and an introduction to biogeography.
+Kids can also play the role of a molecular engineer by solving RNA folding puzzles.